DenisCarriere/geocoder/docs/providers/Google.rst

 ~~~~~~~~~~

 - `location`: Your search location you want geocoded.
+- `key`: Your Google developers free key.
+- `language`: 2-letter code of preferred language of returned address elements.
+- `client`: Google for Work client ID.
+Use with client_secret.
+Cannot use with key parameter
+- `client_secret`: Google for Work client secret.
+Use with client.
 - `method`: (default=geocode) Use the following:

   - geocode
   - reverse
   - timezone
   - elevation

 References
 ~~~~~~~~~~